zertico/apidoc/source/index.md

 Not implemented
 ```

-The admin can edit a category by accessing the route described below.
+The admin can edit a category by accessing the route below.

 Route: *`PATCH "/api/v1/admin/shop-categories/:id`*